Schwarber hits grand slam, 3-run HR as Cubs top Brewers 11-4

 TRAINER’S ROOM

 Cubs: LHP Cole Hamels, on the 10-day injured list with a left oblique strain, gave up three runs and three hits, including two first-inning homers, over three innings in a 59-pitch rehab outing for Triple-A Iowa.
-“We’d like to believe that his next start would be with us,” manager Joe Maddon said before the game.
+“We’d like to believe that his next start would be with us,” Maddon said before the game.

 Brewers: RHP Corbin Burnes, on the IL with right shoulder irritation, pitched one shutout inning with a strikeout for Triple-A San Antonio on Saturday night.
-“His next outing will be two innings and then we’ll decide after that what’s going on,” manager Craig Counsell said. .
-RHP Jimmy Nelson, on the IL with fluid in his right elbow, was scheduled to pitch two innings for San Antonio on Sunday.
+“His next outing will be two innings and then we’ll decide after that what’s going on,” manager Craig Counsell said. … RHP Jimmy Nelson, on the IL with fluid in his right elbow, gave up four hits and four runs in 1 2/3 innings for San Antonio on Sunday.

 UP NEXT